(Click photos to enlarge)

 Even if a dog selected for the prison program is adopted on New Dog Day (at the drop

 site), he still goes through the complete program.
-The prison fosters are usually incarcerated for about 2 months, depending on when the next haul from Daytona can come to Indianapolis.
+The prison fosters are usually incarcerated for about 2 months, depending on when the next haul from Florida can come to Indianapolis.
 The day they go home to live with their adopters is entirely dependent upon the timing of the new prison fosters to arrive in their place.

 If you already have a dog at home, we may contact your current veterinarian, referenced on your application.
 We will contact your landlord or other references as well.

-An Adoption Representative will schedule a Home Visit.
+Your Adoption Representative will schedule a Home Visit.
 They may bring a greyhound so you can meet one.
 We require every family member living at home to be present, as well as all pets.
 Your greyhound adoption will impact everyone’s life.
 We also ask that BEFORE YOUR HOME VISIT, you must read our own Adoption Handbook.
 This is how we can maximize the home visit to ensure a more successful adoption.
 You may download it here:

 Bringing Your Retired Racer Home (Adoption Handbook)